-4-Year Training Program students and candidates for Core Energetics Certification are required during their 4th year to plan and implement a community service project that fulfills the program’s mission of bringing RA/CE work out into the world to impact the lives of individuals and organizations.
+4-Year Training Program students and candidates for Radical Aliveness Facilitation Certification are required during their 4th year to plan and implement a community service project that fulfills the program’s mission of bringing Radical Aliveness work out into the world to impact the lives of individuals and organizations.
 Upon completion of the project, students are required to give a presentation to the school, as well as submit written documentation of the results of the completed project.

 Some Past Student Projects: